oberlinsteel/oberlinsteel.github.io/albums/_posts/1995-01-01-jus-yenjai.markdown

 - name: Eben English
   instrument: percussion
 ---
 Recorded at First Church, Oberlin, OH, on May 24, 1995.

-"Late in the Evening" recorded live at the Cat in the Cream, Oberlin, OH, on May 13, 1995.
+_Late in the Evening_ recorded live at the Cat in the Cream, Oberlin, OH, on May 13, 1995.

 Engineering by Andy Russ